Ex-lawmaker freed pending trial in officer threats case

 Steven Brooks appeared in court Tuesday after remaining jailed on $8,000 bond since his April 28 arrest on assault and intimidation of a public officer charges.

-His public defender, Fishika Miller, said outside court that Brooks looks forward to trial next month.
+His public defender, Fikisha Miller, said outside court that Brooks looks forward to trial next month.

 Brooks is accused of threatening physical harm and the jobs of police officers called to a report he’d been in a scuffle at a convenience store.